Advertiser Disclosure

 This may be a sign of more to come.
 All Nippon Airways and Singapore Airlines signed a similar cooperative agreement in early 2020.

-Unfortunately, as a few airlines continue to dominate routes, this could result in less competition and higher prices for travelers as a result.
+Unfortunately, as a few airlines continue to dominate routes, it could end up in less competition and higher prices as a result.

 Brett Holzhauer's image